The Technical Side of Power Cords

 |ST||18-2||2 or more|

-For example, a cord might have SJTW on the jacket.
+For example, some types of power cords might have SJTW on the jacket.
 This would indicate a junior service grade wire cord, rated for 300 volts, with a PVC jacket that is weather resistant.
 The -1, -2, and -3 listed above indicates the thickness of the jacket. -1 is thin, -2 is medium and -3 is thick.

 Amps vs Wire Gauge